Skip to navigation Skip to content

 Only a SO3 or above in a Manual Disbursement Team can authorise a manual disbursement.

-Note: a disbursement must be authorised and processed on Cuba the same day it is keyed.
-If this is not done and ‘daily disbursement’ commences, Cuba will overlook a ‘keyed’ entry and will disburse the funds as normal.
-If the manual disbursement is then authorised a day or 2 later the funds will be disbursed twice which results in the customer being overpaid.
+A disbursement must be keyed and authorised in Cuba the same day.
+If this is not done and ‘daily disbursement’ starts, Cuba will overlook a ‘keyed’ entry and will disburse the funds as normal.
+If the manual disbursement is later authorised, the funds will be disbursed again resulting in the customer being overpaid.

-• the daily or normal disbursement period has not commenced, or is not due to commence on the evening on which the manual disbursement is processed that is, 2 business days before the eighth or any day thereafter until the end of the month.
+• the daily or normal disbursement period has not started, or is not due to start on the evening on which the manual disbursement is processed.
+That is, 2 business days before the eighth or any day thereafter until the end of the month.
 (See Step 2 for examples)

 • the manual disbursement has been correctly keyed